ornellion/100DaysOfCode/overview-round2.md

 A more detailed log can be found [here](round2-log.md).

 - Took a 2-day break between days 2 & 3 for health reasons.
 - Took a 1-day break between days 25 & 26 for social reasons.
+- Took a 7-day break between days 40 & 41 for personal reasons.

 ## Log